 Configure Repository Variables

-In your Bitbucket repository settings, add the following repository variables:
+In your Bitbucket repository settings, add the following in the “Repository variables” section:

-These variables will be securely used by the pipeline to authenticate with both Corgea and Bitbucket APIs.
+This variable will be securely used by the pipeline to authenticate with Corgea.

 2